conordata/myswc/README.md

 * Regarding Contractors, when you create a new contractor, a username for the contractor Admin is generated automatically, as well as a default password that the Contractor admin can change later - Default password: **12345**.

+* An unregistered smart bin or collection agent cannot send data to the web application.
+So make sure to enter in the http request to send to the server all the names exactly as they are recorded in the database.

 ## Made with

 Here is the list of technogies used, no frameWork was used, everything is done with native: